-This item allows you to set the CPU system agent voltage offset.
-Increase the value when increasing DRAM frequency.
+This item allows you to set the amount of voltage fed to the system agent of the CPU including its PCIE controller and the PCU (power control unit).
+Increase the voltage to enhance the overclocking capability.
+You can use the <+> or <-> keys to adjust the value.
 The values range from 0.001V to 0.999V with a 0.001V interval.

-2.5.16 CPU Analog I/O Voltage Offset Mode Sign [+]
+2.5.20 CPU Analog I/O Voltage Offset Mode Sign [+]